 Contains gelatin derived from pigskin.
 This product is not vegan.

 The MSDS for this product can be found HERE.

 Sodium carboxymethyl cellulose

 Oh oh, gelatin.
-Derived from animal bones, this product is not vegan.
+Derived from animal bones, skin, or cartridge means this product is not vegan.

 Coloplast Brava Powder (Coloplast #19075)